hsingh124/save-the-post/ai-todo.md

 - Docker Compose setup is ready for local development
 - API server is fully functional with all endpoints implemented
 - Shared package provides consistent types and utilities across the monorepo
+- **Mock Instagram service implemented** - can develop without API key
+- **Instagram service factory** automatically chooses between real and mock services
+- **All services updated** to use common interface for flexibility